radektomasek/fm-qr-code-component/README.md

 The challenge wasn't too difficult in terms of complexity, but I utilized this as an opportunity to play with several variables for the Flexbox.
 And as a result, I learned there is a `gap` property for Flexbox (I had thought, it was available just for the `grid`).

+### Continued development

+Athought I used vanilla CSS at this time, I would like to use several methodologies of the CSS in the future.
+Cube CSS in particular.

 ## Author

 - Frontend Mentor - [@radektomasek](https://www.frontendmentor.io/profile/radektomasek)